diodesign/diosix/README.md

 ### Build Diosix from scratch <a name="fromscratch"></a>

-To build and run Diosix completely from scratch, without any containerization, follow use these steps:
+To build and run Diosix completely from scratch, without any containerization, follow these steps:

 1. [Building the toolchain](docs/toolchain.md)
 1. [Using Buildroot to build a bootable Linux guest OS](docs/buildroot.md)